Clifford T. Ward: Early life

 Born in Stourport-on-Severn, Worcestershire, Ward was the fifth child of Kathleen and Frank Ward, a carpet factory worker whose grandparents had been Irish music-hall artistes.
 Ward had one older sister and three older brothers, and as children, he and his siblings picked fruit on a local farm to supplement the family income.
-He was educated at Stourport secondary modern school and King Charles grammar school at Kidderminster.
+He was educated at Stourport secondary modern school and King Charles I Grammar School in Kidderminster.
 At school he spent some time as a choir boy.
 He met his future wife, Pat, at school when they were teenagers.
 They later married after Pat became pregnant with the first of their four children.

-They initially lived in Castle Road, then Stourbridge Road in Kidderminster, for several years and both were active in raising funds for cerebral palsy, a condition their daughter Debbie had from birth.
+They initially lived in Castle Road, then Stourbridge Road, in Kidderminster, for several years and both were active in raising funds for cerebral palsy, a condition their daughter Debbie had from birth.
 He was also an English teacher for about a year and a half at North Bromsgrove High School.